Introduction

 Along the Way

 The views of Big Clifty Creek, its tributaries, and some hillside waterfalls (seen from the trail) are notable features of the trail.
 The largest waterfall is Wallace Falls where a small creek passes over the edge of the west rim and cascades down into the Big Clifty channel.
-On Trail 8, you walk on a footbridge over the creek, but from down below (best access from the trail 5-2 connector) you can see it best after heavier rains.
+On Trail 8, you walk on a footbridge over the creek, but from down below (best access from the Trail 5-2 connector) you can see it best after heavier rains.

 Wallace Falls, a west side waterfall (see https://www.friendsofclifty.org/about-the-park/the-falls for more on all the falls with video of high flows at Wallace and others)